-Samford Conservation Park is a unique park, situated about 20km from Brisbane’s CBD.
+Samford Conservation Park is situated about 20km from Brisbane’s CBD.
 This 624ha park is a refuge for native flora and fauna, protecting important habitats for reptiles, mammals and birds, and it forms part of the Mountains to Mangroves Corridor.
 From the impressive narrow-leaved red ironbark trees Eucalyptus crebra to the amazing possums, lorikeets and flying-foxes, the park is full of life.
 The Ironbark Gully picnic area also provides refuge for visitors looking to take a break from the speed of city life and enjoy the natural environment that makes Samford Conservation Park so special.

 The Ironbark Gully picnic area is a great place to enjoy a barbecue.
 Walk through the ironbark forest along the Crebra circuit for the chance to see some of the native wildlife that lives in the park.

 - Everything in this park is protected.
 Do not take or interfere with plants or animals.

 - Do not feed or leave food for animals.
 Human food can harm wildlife and cause some animals to become aggressive.

 - Keep dogs on a leash and under control.
 Please pick up and dispose of your dog’s droppings responsibly.